 The Fallout from Teutoburg: How the Romans Dealt with Defeat

-‘Imperium, Konflikt, Mythos’ was the exhibition title, all of which continue to exercise universal appeal.
-There has been no shortage of books, films and tv series in recent years purporting to offer accurate accounts of how the Battle of the Teutoburg Forest unfolded.
+There has been no shortage of books, films and tv series purporting to offer accurate accounts of what happened in the dense forests of Kalkriese-Niewedder Senke over 2000 years ago.
 Yet it is arguably the mythical aspect of Teutoburg that holds the most resonance.
 With the discoveries of Tacitus’ Germania towards the end of the fifteenth century and Annals at the dawn of the sixteenth century – and the contemporaneous rise of German nationalism in opposition to the encroaching Papal State – Teutoburg took on a new meaning.

-The best embodiment of this was the figure of Herman the German, a post-reformation name for the Cheruscan prince Arminius – perhaps coined by Martin Luther, and widely endorsed by German nationalistic propaganda – and a figure whose statue rises above the Teutoburg Forest, southwest of Detmold, Germany.
+The best embodiment of this was the figure of Herman the German, a post-reformation name for the Cheruscan prince and Roman turncoat Arminius – perhaps coined by Martin Luther, and widely endorsed by German nationalistic propaganda, and a figure whose statue rises above the Teutoburg Forest, southwest of Detmold, Germany.

 This article departs from most historical works, which explain Varus’ defeat solely in the context of Augustan imperialism.
 It does not offer any new theories concerning the battle itself – where it took place or how it unfolded, but instead considers how the Teutoburg disaster was received and reinterpreted by Roman society.
 Under the leadership of the turncoat Arminius, barbarians whose fortunes had depended on Rome’s dispensation of mercy, had claimed the most brutal victory over the flower of the Roman army, shattering the securitas of the Roman people, to whom empire without limits (imperium sine fine) had been divinely ordained.